 Today, after covering the majority of the remaining things-to-see which include the likes of The City Place originally built by Maharaja Udai Singh but the final touches were given by the successors, Sajjangarh Palace, also known as the Monsoon Palace named after Maharaja Sajjan Singh overlooking Chittorgarh and originally planned as a 9 Storied astronomical observatory, the Vintage Car Museum managed by the Royal families of Udaipur, and the famous lake namely Pichola, Fateh Sagar and Jaisamand,

-After arriving in Jaisalmer, we’ll rest in our Camps and head for our Desert safari of the Sam Sand Dunes.
+After arriving in Jaisalmer, we have breakfast and rest in our Camps and later head out for Desert safari at the Sam Sand Dunes.
 Things you can do at Sam Sand Dunes:

 Camel Rides.Paragliding and other adventures.

-Cultural show from the Rajasthani Folk groups at night.
+Cultural show from the Rajasthani Folk groups at the campsite in the evening.
 We end the day in the desert, under billions of stars.

 Jaisalmer has a huge following from the tourists with incredibly awesome tourist attractions.
 For some, a day is never enough to get a good look at all the places in one go.
 But, those who do manage it, they never forget the experience.
 Jaisalmer is home to beautiful picturesque lakes and forts.

 The Jaisalmer fort, famously called the Golden Fort of Rajasthan was constructed by Raja Jaisal and is ranked as one of the largest forts in the World.
 The 99 turrets that this fort has, give this fort an amazing look at night, rising from the desert sand.

 BadaBagh or Huge Garden was started with its construction under Maharaja Jaitsingh while his son Lunakaran completed it.
 The garden served as a memorial for the nobles and their families post-cremation.
 The place is isolated and offers great sunrise and sunset moments.